mherbert7/microwave_networks/README.md

 ## Contributing
 When writing code, ensure to abide by the following style guide: https://www.python.org/dev/peps/pep-0008/ As discussed in the guide, there is room for flexibility when leaning towards improved readability.

+## Version
+This is currently being written to be compatible with Python 3.
+Development is being done in Python 3.6.3